What happens to the house when a couple divorces/dissolves a civil partnership?

 What are home rights?

-If you are in a marriage or civil partnership and own your home (either outright or mortgaged), home rights give you the right to:
+If you are in a marriage or civil partnership, own your home (either outright or mortgaged) and live in the UK, home rights give you the right to:

 - Stay in your home unless a court order specifically excludes you from being there